TanvayeeDhawale/TanvayeeDhawale/README.md

   🌱 I’m currently learning Time Series Forecasting, and to create efficient and scalable ML models.

   👯 I’m looking for Analytics based Internships starting Summer 2024 in USA.

-  💬 I'm open to constructive criticism and eager to learn from your experiences.

   📫 Let's get in touch at tdhawale4834@sdsu.edu
       Linkedin: https://www.linkedin.com/in/tanvayee-dhawale/